MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 You can create a cloud flow using one of the many templates available, such as these examples:

 * When an object is created in Dynamics 365, create a list item in SharePoint.
-* Create Dynamics 365 lead records from an Excel table.
+* Create Dynamics 365 leads from an Excel table.
 * Copy Dynamics 365 accounts to customers in Dynamics 365 for Operations.

 To create a cloud flow from a template, follow these steps.